simonsobs/nemo/README.md

 ## Running nemo

-See the README.md file under `examples/ACTEqu/` for a quick tutorial, though you shouldn't use the filter used in this example if you want to perform photometry.
-Instead, see `examples/equD56` for a tutorial on how to re-create the ACTPol two-season cluster catalog (including mass estimates).
+See `examples/equD56` for a tutorial on how to re-create the ACTPol two-season cluster catalog (including mass estimates).
+See `examples/AdvACT` for example .par files for the current AdvACT cluster search.
+Refer to the comments in the .par files themselves for information on what each parameter does.

 ## Comments, bug reports, help, suggestions etc..

 Please contact Matt Hilton <matt.hilton@mykolab.com>.